fernandoprass/back-and-white-template/readme.md

 1. Type of pages that are render
 2. Loop files
-3. Tags available
+3. Available tags
+4. Template configuration file
-4. Internationalization
+5. Internationalization